wrp/examples/best-practice.md

 	the variable that is being passed.
 In a code review, the first style makes it hard for a human to see that 2 distinct changes are happening.

+[^8]:
+    Never test for the platform or program that you are running to decide if you have access to certain functionality.  eg, instead of trying to determine that the current shell is zsh and therefore you can use some zsh specific syntax, just test if the syntax is valid.
+Similiarly, instead of checking to see if you are running on Darwin and can therefore assume the presence of some particular libary function, test for the existence of the function.
+The tests are harder to write, but far more robust.